bmc/covid19/README.md

 ### Notebooks

-- `cdc.ipynb`: Notebook that analyzes data from the Centers for Disease Control and Prevention
 - `johns-hopkins.ipynb`: Notebook that analyzes data from the Johns Hopkins University's Center for Systems Science and Engineering (CSSE)
 - `nytimes.ipynb`: Notebook that analyzes data from the New York Times
+- `cdc.ipynb`: Notebook that analyzes data from the Centers for Disease Control and Prevention.
+Less useful than the other two sources.
 - `update-data.ipynb`: Notebook that can be used to download updated data.
   See below for details.